Last updated April 11th, 2021

 If you’re anything like me, you may have a jar of plastic bread ties, milk cartons tops, or milk rings collected over the years, because ……. “recycling” right?!
 Before I recycle anything I always examine the object for possible future use for a cat DIY project!

 Sprinkle a few pieces of kibble in each cup and hide them with cat toys such as foam balls or bread ties.
+The bread ties or milk rings act as ‘booby traps or obstacles, just to make the challenge more interesting.
 I also used little toy eggs that I made from last year’s Spring Oasis cat DIY project.